 Good news, there are more kits available in the Marbleocity line.
 They come in two sizes.
 The model you just built is from our "Mini" series.
 Each kit takes 1-2 hours to construct.
-You can build these in any order but the next one in the series is called the Mini Skate Park.
+You can build these in any order.
+The MarbleocityTM Mini Coaster is pictured above.